leblancdaniel/paraphraser/README.md

 UDA works out-of-box and does not require extensive hyperparameter tuning, but to really push the performance, here are suggestions about hyperparamters:

+*   In trying to find the best balance of new paraphrases, keep in mind the tradeoff between *sampling_temp* and *iterations*.
+The more iterations you run, the higher % of duplicate paraphrases are removed.
+Moreover, the lower the sampling temp, the higher % of duplicate paraphrases are likely to occur.
 *   It works well to set the weight on unsupervised objective *'unsup_coeff'* to 1.
 *   Use a lower learning rate than pure supervised learning because there are